JonathSpirit/FastEngine/README.md

     -DFGE_BUILD_DOC=ON or OFF
 By default the documentation is built if the build type is **Release**.
 (You will need [Doxygen](https://doxygen.nl/) in order to build the doc.)

+You can build all examples by setting :

+    -DFGE_BUILD_EXAMPLES=ON or OFF
+By default the all examples are built inside the **all** target.

 The library type flag (**BUILD_SHARED_LIBS**) must not be manually set and static build is not supported.